top of page

 • Most cabins have balconies, while some just have a window.

 • Dinners would typically be considered fine dining, although lunch can sometimes be buffet style.
+Wine and beer are usually included, and some river cruises also include cocktails.

 • The vibe is usually very chill, and evening entertainment can range from local musicians to dancing with a DJ.